Costa-Gavras: Selected films

 His 1967 film Shock Troops (Un homme de trop) was entered into the 5th Moscow International Film Festival.

 In Z (1969), an investigating judge, played by Jean-Louis Trintignant, tries to uncover the truth about the murder of a prominent leftist politician, played by Yves Montand, while government officials and the military attempt to cover up their roles.
 The film is a fictionalised account of the events surrounding the assassination of the Greek politician Grigoris Lambrakis in 1963.
 It had additional resonance because, at the time of its release, Greece had been ruled for two years by the "Regime of the Colonels".
 Z won the Oscar for Best Foreign Language Film.
 Costa-Gavras and co-writer Jorge Semprún won an Edgar Award from the Mystery Writers of America for Best Film Screenplay.

-L'Aveu (The Confession, 1970) follows the path of Artur London, a Czechoslovakian communist minister falsely arrested and tried for treason and espionage in the Slánský 'show trial' in 1952.
+L'Aveu (The Confession, 1970) follows the path of Artur London, a Czechoslovak communist minister falsely arrested and tried for treason and espionage in the Slánský 'show trial' in 1952.

 State of Siege (1972) takes place in Uruguay under the civic-military dictatorship of Uruguay in the early 1970s.
 In a plot loosely based on the case of US police official and alleged torture expert Dan Mitrione, an American embassy official (played by Yves Montand) is kidnapped by the Tupamaros, a radical leftist urban guerilla group, which interrogates him in order to reveal the details of secret American support for repressive regimes in Latin America.